AdaptableTools/openfin-demo/README.md

 - Channel Chooser - allows the user to pick a channel on which FDC3 messages will be broadcast

-- Theme Picker - will update the [Adaptable Theme]() in all the Blotters?
+- Theme Button - will toggle the [Adaptable Theme](https://docs.adaptabletools.com/docs/adaptable-functions/theme-function) in all the Blotters between white and dark themes.

     > The same effect can be achieved by changing the theme in any of the individual Blotters

-- Button to toggle suspeending showing notifications
+- Button to toggle pausing / displaying OpenFin notifications

+- Button to hide / show the Sidebar

 ## Audit Screens
 The Demo leverages the powerful [AdapTable Audit Log](https://docs.adaptabletools.com/docs/key-topics/audit-log) to provide a live 'view' of all data changes.